pavsa/hackrf-spectrum-analyzer/Readme.md

 - hackrf_sweep integrated as a shared library

 ### Requirements:
-* HackRF One with [Firmware 2017.02.1](https://github.com/mossmann/hackrf/releases/tag/v2017.02.1) or newer (use linux inside virtual machine to [update the firmware](https://github.com/mossmann/hackrf/wiki/Updating-Firmware))
+* HackRF One with [Firmware 2023.01.1](https://github.com/mossmann/hackrf/releases/tag/v2023.01.1) or newer
+(use linux inside VM and [update the firmware](https://hackrf.readthedocs.io/en/latest/updating_firmware.html))

 ### Installation:
 Make sure HackRF is using at least the minimum firmware version (see above)